Cap de Coste

 En Gascogne, In Gascony Bookmark and Share

-The Gascony and its counties and regions, especially the Lomagne, Astarac, Comminges, at the door of the Pyrenees, offers visitors both natural wealth landscape Comminges so as architectural and historical one.
-Its generous curves to form a vast mosaic of colors.
+The Gascony and its counties and regions, especially the Lomagne, Astarac, Comminges, at the door of the Pyrenees, paysage commingesoffers visitors natural such as architectural and historical wealth.
+Its generous curved landscape form a vast mosaic of colors.

 The Comminges

-By its location in the Comminges, on way of the Pyrenees, and close neighbor of the Gers, L'Isle in Dodon, in Haute-Garonne, is 60 kms south-west of Toulouse.
+Because of its location at the gates of Comminges, on the road in the Pyrenees, and close neighbor of the Gers, L'Isle in Dodon, in Haute-Garonne, is 65 kms south-west of Toulouse.

 It is an ideal base for visiting nearby, on all reliefs, the discovery of houses and castelnaux, cathedrals and Gallo-Roman villas, castles and abbeys, witnessing a long history.